 Social networks such as Facebook, Twitter, Instagram, and TikTok also do that.
 It also takes it a few steps further where you can send a ‘Friend Request’ or a ‘Follow Request’, share your personal details, pictures, videos, events, and message others.

 Collaborative tools are incredibly useful as they allow multiple people to work on something together.
 This is what gives them a ‘social’ aspect.
-Let’s take an example of Wikipedia.
+Let’s take the example of Wikipedia.
 We all use it, right?
 It’s the go-to site for all of us who want to find out information about something or someone.
 It’s extremely useful and widely collaborative.

 Many people update Wikipedia simultaneously which allows us to get access to all the current and past information about our search queries.
 It’s an online encyclopedia that can never get outdated because of these specific practices.